loading...

 7.)
 When ready to cook, you have several options: either pan fry in a skillet, or grill on a foreman grill.
 Both techniques require no olive oil or cooking spray and both are clearly delicious.
 Enjoy!
 Makes 4 eggplant slices.

-Marinated Eggplant courtesy of Jim Lahey, 5.0 out of 5 based on 1 rating
+Marinated Eggplant courtesy of Jim Lahey, Google+

 4 Comments